daniellembecker/DanielleBecker_Lab_Notebook/_posts/2022-01-12-16S-Analysis-in-Mothr-Part-1.md

 I altered the script to only pull out each lineage individually and ran for each lineage to get the individual stats.
 I then ran the final script with removing all lineages together to proceed with analysis.

 *Removing only Chloroplast*
-Removed 1000 sequences from your fasta file.
+Removed 1055 sequences from your fasta file.
-Removed 43759 sequences from your count file.
+Removed 45530 sequences from your count file.

 *Removing only Mitochondria*
 Removed 2 sequences from your fasta file.
 Removed 4 sequences from your count file.

 *Removing only unknown domain*
-Removed 46 sequences from your fasta file.
+Removed 76 sequences from your fasta file.
-Removed 805 sequences from your count file.
+Removed 719 sequences from your count file.

 *Removing only Archaea*
-Removed 15 sequences from your fasta file.
+Removed 22 sequences from your fasta file.
-Removed 39 sequences from your count file.
+Removed 59 sequences from your count file.

 *Removing only Eukaryotes*
-No contaminants to remove
+No contaminants to remove.
+This is expected since we aligned to the bacterial database.

 *Removing all lineages*
-Removed 1063 sequences from your fasta file.
+Removed 1155 sequences from your fasta file.
-Removed 44607 sequences from your count file.
+Removed 46312 sequences from your count file.

 We also can see the following summary:

 ```
                 Start   End     NBases  Ambigs  Polymer NumSeqs
-Minimum:        1	484     244     0	3	1
+Minimum:        1	527     250     0	3	1
-2.5%-tile:	1	485     253     0	3	4914
+2.5%-tile:	1	528     262     0	3	5133
-25%-tile:	1	485     253     0	4	49136
+25%-tile:	1	528     262     0	4	51322
-Median:         1	485     253     0	4	98271
+Median:         1	528     262     0	4	102643
-75%-tile:	1	485     253     0	4	147406
+75%-tile:	1	528     262     0	4	153964
-97.5%-tile:     1	485     253     0	6	191627
+97.5%-tile:     1	528     262     0	6	200153
-Maximum:        1	485     269     0	8	196540
+Maximum:        2	528     280     0	8	205285
-Mean:   1	484     252     0	4
+Mean:   1	527     262     0	4
-# of unique seqs:	7169
+# of unique seqs:	7663
-total # of seqs:        196540
+total # of seqs:        205285

 ```

-We now have 196540 total sequences and 7169 unique sequences.
+We now have 205,285 total sequences and 7,663 unique sequences.

 The script will then output the following files: